-A super easy and healthy asian chicken salad recipe to fill you up this summer.
+This asian chicken salad recipe is an easy weeknight dinner that the whole family will love.
+It's healthy and filling, perfect for summer.
 Filled with carrots, cabbage, pineapple, cucumber, green onion, romaine, edamame, peanuts and tender chicken.

 I created this asian chicken salad recipe last year and every time I make it I always forget how much it makes!
 Like a family of 100, just kidding, but easily 6-8 adults.

 It's booming with gorgeous color, it's such a vibrant salad!

 I used to make homemade dressing for this but to save time I buy Panera's asian salad dressing now.
 Good heavens, I'm already drooling at the thought of this salad.

 This asian chicken salad recipe is a healthy salad and a great option for a hot summer day or a cold summer day, really any day it's a good idea to make this!

 I love all the different textures and how much crunch it has!
 Who wants a soggy salad?
 Not me!

 An easy trick to speed up the recipe is to use some leftover chicken from a whole chicken or even grab a rotisserie chicken from the store.

 To kick it up a notch try adding pineapple, it's tangy bite makes this salad a real game changer.